factset/enterprise-sdk-utils-python/README.md

 ### Configure a Proxy

 You can pass proxy settings to the ConfidentialClient if necessary.
-The `proxies` parameter takes a dictionary to tell the request library which proxies should be used.
+The `proxy` parameter takes a URL to tell the request library which proxy should be used.

 If necessary it is possible to set custom `proxy_headers` as dictionary.